Generative AI and Sales Productivity: Field Experiments in Online Retail: Study Setting, Experimental Design, and Data

 where $i$ denotes the randomized unit (consumer or product), and $y_{i}$ is the outcome. $Treat_{i}$ is the treatment indicator, which equals one if the consumer or product belongs to the treatment group and zero otherwise. $\alpha_{c(i)}$ denotes the cohort fixed effects.
 Specifically, in the Pre-sale Service Chatbot and Google Advertising Title experiments, consumers or products entered the experiments on different days, we therefore control for entry-day cohort fixed effects.
 In the Search Query Refinement and Product Description experiments, multiple sub-experiments were conducted across different languages at varying times, we thus include entry-day-by-language cohort fixed effects.
 For the Marketing Push Message experiment, the sample spans only a single day, so no cohort fixed effects are included.
 Details on the model specification for each experiment are provided in Appendix \ref{appendix:detailed main results}. \\

 We estimate Equation \eqref{eq:main} via OLS, adjusting the standard errors for heteroskedasticity.
 Under random assignment, $\beta$ recovers the average treatment effect of GenAI adoption, expressed as the absolute lift in outcomes.
+For all detailed experiments estimated with this equation, except for Marketing Push Message, assignment to the treatment group coincides with exposure to the GenAI-enabled workflow, so this estimate is also the treatment-on-the-treated (TOT) effect for the corresponding workflow.
+Marketing Push Message differs because only approximately 40\% of consumers assigned to the treatment group were exposed to AI-generated messages during the platform's initial risk-managed rollout.
+For that experiment, $\beta$ is therefore an intent-to-treat (ITT) effect of assignment to the treatment group; in the aggregate-gains calculation, we report this ITT estimate as a lower bound and an exposure-adjusted upper bound under the assumption that exposure within the treatment group was random.
 We also report results in percent lift, rescaling $\beta$ by the control group mean.
 For sales, we use levels to address concerns regarding log transformations with zero outcomes \citep{ChenQJE2024}.
 For conversions (a binary outcome), we primarily estimate a linear probability model and confirm that the findings are robust to logit specifications.
 We also estimate the model using pre-experiment covariates as controls, and the results remain consistent.
 Consumer overlap across experiments was minimal (less than 1\%), and our findings are robust to excluding overlapping observations.
-This design allows treatment effects to be solely attributed to individual workflows, though it does not capture potential complementarities across GenAI applications. \\
+This design allows treatment effects to be solely attributed to individual workflows, though it does not capture potential complementarities across GenAI applications.\\